fabianheussner/nuxt-portfolio/content/work/check-in-check-out.md

 #headline
 Price capping as an incentive
 #text
 A respectable result.
-In a multi-stage process, we developed a feature in several releases that meet users' needs.
+In a multi-stage process, we developed a feature in several releases that meets users needs.
 Education has been stripped down to the bare essentials to minimise the impact on the first launch experience.
 Based on our results, we developed the most contextual permission requests possible to provide the user with the appropriate experience based on their decisions.
 To top it all off, a global booking history was introduced that reveals the strongest benefit of the feature - price capping as an incentive.
 With several journeys per day, users always travel at the best price.
 ::

 ::image